Windows Installer, Java Installer, Freeware Installer

 Searching for a feature, component or resource

-Type the label text that you want to search in the toolbar combo box.
-Use the [ Find ] toolbar button or press the Enter key to trigger the search.
-To search for the next value use the [ Find Next ] toolbar button or press the F3 key.
+Find Next To search for the next value use the Find Next button or press the F3 key.
 The search results are displayed in the Search Pane.

 If you want to search for the whole word you must enclose the string from the combo in quotes (").